wp-plugins/subscriptiondna/readme.txt

 adjust layout of default member screens modify js function naming to better prevent colliding js

+= 1.0.5 =
+javascript files separated in own js files new options added on member home pages

 == Attention Developers ==

 You're out there.
 Innovating, sometimes by task, sometimes by passion.
 We crave your input.